evannetwork/evannetwork.github.io/dev/hello-world.md

 ```

-Now the `prompt` has been set, and the `hello` call has something to append, and we get the full message.
+Now the `prompt` has been set and the `hello` call has something to append: so we get the full message.

 ## Finalizing

 You can access the source code for the project on https://github.com/evannetwork/hello-world-contract.

-Before moving on to the [hello-agent](/dev/hello-agent) tutorial, make sure you have deployed the
+Before moving on to the [Hello Agent](/dev/hello-agent) tutorial, make sure you have deployed the
-hello-world smart contract on the `dev` network (i.e. evan.network testcore).
+'Hello World' Smart Contract on the `dev` network (i.e. evan.network testcore).
 If unsure run the command

 ```sh